Padang cuisine: Padang restaurants

 In Padang food establishments, it is common to eat with one's hands.
 They usually provide kobokan, a bowl of tap water with a slice of lime in it to give a fresh scent.
 This water is used to wash one's hands before and after eating.
 If a customer does not want to eat with bare hands, it is acceptable to ask for a spoon and fork.

 The food is usually cooked once per day.
 When eating nasi Padang (Padang rice) in restaurants, customers choose from various dishes which are left on display in high-stacked plates in the windows.
 In a dine-in hidang style Padang restaurant, after the customers are seated, they do not have to order.
 Rather, the waiter sets the table with dozens of small dishes filled with various dishes.
 Customers take only what they want from this array, and they pay only for what they take.
 The best known Padang dish is rendang, a spicy meat stew.
 Soto Padang (crispy beef in spicy soup) is commonly eaten for breakfast, while sate (beef satay in curry sauce served with ketupat) is served in the evening.

 The serving style is different in nasi kapau food stalls, a Minangkabau Bukittinggi style.
 After the customer is seated, he or she orders specific dishes, which will be put directly upon the steamed rice or in separate small plates.

 There are many Padang food establishments throughout Indonesia and surrounding countries, according to Ikatan Warung Padang Indonesia (Iwapin) or Warung Padang Bonds.
 In greater Jakarta alone there are at least 20,000 Padang restaurant establishments.
-Several notable Minangkabau restaurant chains are Sederhana, Garuda, Pagi Sore, Simpang Raya, Sari Ratu, Sari Minang, Salero Bagindo and Natrabu.
+Several notable Minangkabau restaurant chains are Sederhana, Garuda, Pagi Sore, Simpang Raya, Sari Ratu, Sari Bundo, Payakumbuah and Natrabu.

 List of Padang foods

 Dishes

 The cooking method of gulai, which employing certain ingredients; meat, poultry, vegetables, fish or seafood simmered and slowly cooked in coconut milk, spice mixture and chili pepper, formed the backbone of Minangkabau cooking tradition.
-The thick golden, yellowish, succulent and spicy gulai sauce has become the hallmark of Padang restaurant's window display everywhere.
+The thick golden, yellowish, succulent and spicy gulai sauce has become the hallmark of Padang restaurants' window displays everywhere.
 In Padang, smart cooking means the capability of preparing gulai.
 Randang (beef simmered in coconut milk and spices), asam padeh (sour and spicy stew) and kalio (watery and light-colored gravy) are just a few variations of Padang gulai.